YooNice100/Majorana-Neutrino-Hunt/README.md

 ---

-## Running the Pipeline
+## Running the Experiments

-You can run this project either using Docker for full automation or locally step-by-step.

-### Method 1: Using Docker (Recommended)
-Our Docker container is configured to automatically run the entire pipeline from dataset creation to final plot generation.
+Our Docker container is configured to automatically run the entire pipeline sequentially.
+You only need to run one command to execute the data processing, model training, NPML predictions, and plot generation.

-**1. Build the image:**
-`docker build -t majorana-pipeline .`

-**2. Run the pipeline:**
+**Execute the pipeline:**
 `docker run majorana-pipeline`

-### Method 2: Local Python Environment
-If you prefer to run the scripts individually, execute them from the root directory in the following order:

-**Step 1: Build the Combined Dataset**
-`python src/data/build_combined_dataset.py`

-**Step 2: Train Classification Models**
-`python src/models/run_classification.py`

-**Step 3: Train Regression Models**
-`python src/models/run_regression.py`

-**Step 4: Run NPML Prediction Pipeline**
-`python src/models/run_npml_pipeline.py`

-**Step 5: Generate Visualizations**
-`python src/visualization/generate_plots.py`
-`python src/visualization/generate_npml_plots.py`
+*(Note: The `Dockerfile` handles the sequential execution of `build_combined_dataset.py`, `run_classification.py`, `run_regression.py`, `run_npml_pipeline.py`, and the visualization scripts).*

 ---

 ## Expected Outputs

-After running the full pipeline, you should see the following files generated in their respective directories.
-If these files already exist, running the pipeline again will overwrite them with newly generated results.
+After the Docker container finishes running the pipeline, it will produce the following outputs in their respective directories:

 **Model Metrics & Predictions:**
 * `src/results/classification_metrics.csv`